 First of all, by way of background, Magleby introduces a reference to an earlier article he wrote entitled “Early Modern English” in which he begins by saying that 450 A.D. was the beginning of Old English, which continued until 1100-1170 A.D., when Middle English began, continuing until 1300 A.D., followed by Late Middle English through 1470-1500 A.D., which was replaced by Early Modern English until 1670-1700 A.D. (possibly 1800 A.D.)
 This was finally replaced by “Modern English aka Late Modern English which has become Earth's lingua franca.”

 He then goes on to state that in 1611 the first edition of the King James Version of the Bible was published in Early Modern English, with predecessors including the Tyndale New Testament in 1526 and the Coverdale Bible in 1525.
 In 1755 Samuel Johnson's Dictionary of the English Language helped standardize the Modern English we use today.
 And that the first edition of the monumental Oxford English Dictionary was published in 1928 in ten bound volumes.
 The most cited work in the OED: various editions of the Bible.
 The most cited author: William Shakespea/re.
-Shakespeare's most cited play: Hamlet
+Shakespeare's most cited play: Hamlet.

-In the early 1800s, American life was centered around the home, church and school and established on Biblical and patriotic basis
+In the early 1800s, American life was centered around the home, church

 Webster opposed Horace Mann’s progressive reduction of the meaning of religion and the constitution in his educational promotions.
 It was Horace Mann who, in the 1840s, removed the Bible and its sacred purpose from the schools, not the U.S. Supreme Court in the 1960s.
 Webster was opposed to this European pilgrimage of Mann and his contemporaries planting the alien seeds of foreign ideologies and philosophies of education on American soil.
 Webster believed in the American independence from European “maxims of government” and labored extensively to eliminate them from American schools and philosophy—an idea that stemmed from the New England mindset of Americans, of which the Smith family was part.